tulip-control/omega/doc/doc.md

 A `TransitionSystem` can be converted to a `symbolic.Automaton` by invoking the function `symbolic.logicizer.graph_to_logic`.
-The result is a description of the same labeled graph, but entirely with formulae.
+The result is a description of the same labeled graph, but entirely with formulas.
 An integer variable (named as desired) is added to represent the nodes that were enumerated in the `TransitionSystem`.